-Stephen A. Merrill is an associate in Sterne Kessler’s Mechanical & Design Practice Group.
+Stephen A. Merrill is counsel in Sterne Kessler’s Mechanical & Design Practice Group.
 His practice focuses on U.S. and foreign preparation and prosecution of utility patent applications.
 Steve has experience preparing and prosecuting applications in a variety of mechanical arts, including footwear, athletic apparel, physiological sensor systems, electronic devices, light fixtures, packaging, display systems and architecture, engines, vehicle system technologies, beverage dispensing systems, and other consumer products.

 Steve also assists clients with other stages of the patent cycle.
 He has extensive experience in post-grant proceedings at the USPTO, including defending patents in inter partes review proceedings and challenging patents in both inter partes review and reexamination proceedings.
 He also performs patent landscape, patentability, freedom-to-operate, and infringement analyses to counsel clients on offensive and defensive patent strategies.